World Class Instruction.

 CrossFit Specialty: Adaptive Training

 Zak is trying to connect the dots.
-A past life as a globetrotting business management consulting (human capital, professional and organizational development) bred a healthy respect for capability and a desire for efficiency.
+A past life as a globetrotting business management consultant (human capital, professional and organizational development) bred a healthy respect for capability and a desire for efficiency.
 As a fitness enthusiast -whatever that means- the leap from coaching businesses to coaching athletes and individuals happened naturally while working and living in Dubai.
 Returning stateside in 2015 to start a family landed Zak back in his hometown of Dayton, and DSC quickly became a home base to work out the itch for continued physicality and progression as a new father.

 You can take Zak out of the corporate world, but you can't take the corporate world out of Zak.
 He is still streamlining; Trying to find what is useful -and discard what is not- to develop a group fitness experience that works.